-Research into chemotherapy
+Research into treatment

-There is also research comparing different types of chemotherapy for anal cancer that has spread or has come back after treatment.
-They are comparing cisplatin and 5-fluorouracil (5FU) with carboplatin and paclitaxel.
+Researchers have been looking at different chemotherapy drugs for people with anal cancer that has spread or come back after treatment.
+They are comparing the drugs cisplatin and fluorouracil (5FU) with the drugs carboplatin and paclitaxel.
 They want to find out which combination works best and which has fewest side effects.